50 AE vs 50 BMG: Comparing Apples and Watermelons

 The One Thing They Have in Common

-Shooting a magnum-powered handgun is always a thrill.
-There is some trepidation before you pull the trigger, but you learn how to deal with the recoil quickly and efficiently.
-Being able to put rounds on target quickly and being efficient with the gun is quite satisfying as well.
+On the other end, shooting a magnum-powered handgun like the one chambered in .50 AE is always a major thrill.
+You get that brief moment of trepidation before you pull the trigger, but you quickly learn how to manage the recoil and operate the gun efficiently.
+Being able to put rounds on target fast with that much power is a rewarding feeling in its own right.

 Getting your .50 On